Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 So, its been a while!
 Trying to keep on top of the blog hasn't really went well with work and family commitments, please accept my apologies!

 Anyway moving on, here's a new post covering an overview of WiFi and and some testing aspects of it!
-I had cause to be working with some WiFi and since it had been a while I thought I'd write up a few things which hopefully help some folks out or serves as a refresher for the more experienced among us!
+I had cause to be working with some WiFi AP's recently and since it had been a while from I had last done so, I thought I'd write up a few things which hopefully help some folks out or serves as a refresher for the more experienced among us!

 Enjoy!

 **What is wireless Penetration Testing**

-Wireless Penetration testing is the enumeration and examination of a target wireless networks configuration and hardware in use i.e. access points, by either passive or active means, with the aim being to highlight any security issues or information leakage.
-This can be further defined by the scope provided which related to each specific Wifi/WLAN assessment.
+Wireless Penetration testing is the enumeration and examination of a target wireless networks configuration and hardware in use i.e. mainly access points, by either passive or active means, with the aim being to highlight any security issues or information leakage.
+This can be further defined by the testing scope provided for the engagement.
+This should detail whats required and related to your specific Wifi/WLAN assessment.

 **A bit of Wireless History**